 Our Constitution and Bylaws can be found here

-Misty Isles Economic Development Society (MIEDS) was established in 2008 following the initialing of the Land Use Plan.
-An economic development body, representing the communities of Masset, Port Clements, Queen Charlotte, Sandspit, and Area D, became a necessity to enable coordinated efforts between island communities and pursue joint economic development activities.
+The Misty Isles Economic Development Society (MIEDS) was established in 2008 following the initialing of the Land Use Plan.
+A non-profit society dedicated to economic development, MIEDS represents the communities of Masset, Port Clements, Queen Charlotte, Sandspit, and SQCRD Area D. The organization was created to enable coordinated efforts between island communities and pursue joint economic development activities.

 Economic development accords were signed by the communities and the Haida Nation, and represent shared economic development priorities that provide direction in moving our island communities forward (Economic Development Accord & Economic Development Understanding).